A North American Conservation Success

 Captive propagation know-how

 Imprinting, artificial insemination, and chamber design were all adapted from falconry husbandry.
-Tom Cade, Heinz Meng, Bob Berry, and Jim Weaver were falconers first.
+Tom Cade, Heinz Meng, Bill Burnham, and the wider community of falconer-biologists they trained were falconers first.

 🔭